Zerocheck vs Playwright MCP

 Can Playwright MCP replace E2E testing?

-Playwright MCP is excellent for ad-hoc browser automation during development, but it is not a replacement for systematic E2E testing.
-MCP runs in your IDE session with no persistence, no CI integration, no regression tracking, and no recordings.
+Playwright MCP is useful for ad-hoc browser automation during development.
+It runs in your IDE session with no persistent suite, CI integration, regression tracking, or recordings.
 Every test is a one-shot prompt that vanishes when the session ends.
-Zerocheck provides a maintained test suite that runs on every PR with recordings and evidence.
+Zerocheck provides a maintained approved suite that runs on PRs, with recordings and evidence for executed runs.

 Should I use Playwright MCP or Zerocheck?

 Use both for different purposes.
-Playwright MCP is the right tool for ad-hoc debugging, one-off browser automation, and verifying a fix during development.
-Zerocheck is the right tool for systematic E2E coverage on every PR, production monitoring, and compliance evidence.
-MCP is a tool you use in the moment.
-Zerocheck is a workflow that runs on every change.
+Playwright MCP is useful for ad-hoc debugging, one-off browser automation, and verifying a fix during development.
+Zerocheck is built for approved E2E coverage on PRs, production monitoring, and JSON run evidence.

 How do I get Playwright MCP tests into CI?

-You don’t, easily.
 MCP runs inside your coding agent’s session, not in a CI pipeline.
 Getting MCP-style browser automation into GitHub Actions means writing custom scripts, managing headless browser infrastructure, handling authentication, and building reporting yourself.
-Zerocheck installs as a GitHub App in 30 minutes and posts results directly in your PR.
+Zerocheck installs as a GitHub App and posts results directly in your PR.

 Does Playwright MCP generate test recordings?

 Playwright MCP can take screenshots when you ask, but it does not produce video recordings, step traces, or evidence artifacts automatically.
-Zerocheck records every test run with a full video, interaction overlay, and step-by-step trace that you can review in the PR comment or share with auditors.
+Zerocheck records executed browser runs with video, screenshots, and step-by-step trace that you can review in the PR comment or dashboard.

 Is Playwright MCP free compared to Zerocheck?